mvevans89/dengue-carryover/README.md

-# urbanDengue
+# Carry-over effects of larval microclimate on the transmission potential of a mosquito-borne pathogen

-This repo contains all of the files related to the 2016 urban dengue project.
-This includes:
+This repository contains all of the files necessary to reproduce the analysis and figures from:

-* larval habitat surveys

-* adult surveys

-* dengue infections
+Evans MV, Shiau JC, Solano N, Brindley MA, Drake JM, Murdock, CC.
+Carry-over effects of larval microclimate on the transmission potential of a mosquito-borne pathogen.